1888 – Our world

 Episode 2 of Dark Season 3 begins with Martha awakening in the Tannhaus factory in 1888 to find our world’s Jonas (The Stranger) sitting across the room.
 Stuffing an envelope in his pocket, he tells her to get dressed.
 As she steps out the room, Magnus, Fran and Bartosz all happen to be there too.

-Only, these are the same kids from our current world, not the alternate reality versions.
-They survived the apocalypse that’s consumed their world and jumped back to 1888.
-Not just that, they’ve cleared jumped worlds too.
-Martha reveals she’s not their Martha but also that she’s been trying hard to fix the wrongs.
+They survived the apocalypse that’s consumed our world and jumped back to 1888.
+Martha reveals she’s not their Martha but also that she’s been trying hard to fix the wrongs that have occured.

 The kids then sit and discuss what’s transpired with the two separate worlds.
 Jonas steps forward though and asks just how she knew they’d be in that time period.
 It turns out Jonas was the one who told her.
 It’s here other-Martha is called out about her lies by the older-Jonas, claiming he’s never been to their world.
 Only, this isn’t actually the truth meaning the timelines appear to be diverging somehow.